shahraiz-cb/4Bit-Microprocessor/readme.md

 For running the bin files provided, make sure to burn "InsDec.bin" and "IncDec_1.bin" files to the "INSDEC" and "INSDEC_1" EEPROMs respectively.

+Now you can add you code files to "CODEMEM" and "CODEMEM_1" EEPROMs.
+Consult the instruction set provided in excel sheet for programming.

 ## Sample Code 1:

 Loops over the code to increment the contents of R0 and outputs it on the PORT.